llm-bible/llm-bible.github.io/_publications/cai2024cost.markdown

 bibkey: cai2024cost
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2406.05588"}
-tags: ['Training Techniques', 'Language Modeling', 'Pretraining Methods', 'Fine-Tuning', 'Applications']
+tags: ['Fine-Tuning', 'Applications', 'Language Modeling', 'Training Techniques', 'Pretraining Methods']
 ---
 Large Language Models (LLMs) are powerful models for generation tasks, but they may not generate good quality outputs in their first attempt.
 Apart from